A Dancing Celebration for Christmas

 And dancing!

 Some believe the origin of the word “carol” (as in “Christmas Carol”) is the Old French word “carole” which described a circular dance accompanied by singing.
-Most of the carols we sing now are really Christmas hymns, but if we look further back in time, there were festive songs which were dances and there are a few of today’s favourites which still bear some of the musical DNA of dance tunes.
+Most of the carols we sing now are really Christmas hymns from the Victorian era, but if we look further back in time, there were festive songs which were dances and there are a few of today’s favourites which still bear some of the musical DNA of dance tunes.
 It’s not difficult to imagine joyful dancing to the rhythm of the Sussex Carol:

 On Christmas Night, all Christians sing to hear the news the angels bring.